 This section explores whether the polycentric structure of space governance has fostered the emergence of sustainability norms related to orbital debris.
 Scholars arguing that the outer space governance system has a polycentric architecture have so far paid scant attention to the norms that polycentricity theory expects such a structure to favor.
-For example, Tepper views polycentric governance in outer space as "advantageous," but explicitly focuses "on the architecture of global space governance, and not on the content of the norms."
-(2022: 487).
-Similarly, Weeden and Chow (2012) write that "it remains to be seen whether or not the space governance regime has already demonstrated signs of adaptability" in response to unsustainable practices.
+For example, Tepper (2022, 487) views polycentric governance in outer space as "advantageous" but explicitly focuses "on the architecture of global space governance, and not on the content of the norms."

+Similarly, Weeden and Chow (2012, 168) write that "it remains to be seen whether or not the space governance regime has already demonstrated signs of adaptability" in response to unsustainable practices.

 This focus on the governance system's structural characteristics rather than its emerging properties is attributable to the challenges of collecting sufficient empirical data to assess the governance system as a whole.
-It is well known that some institutional arrangements, like the 1967 Outer Space Treaty, do not explicitly address space debris, whereas others, such as the United Nations Space Debris Mitigation Guidelines, do.
-However, assessing the emergence of norms at the system-level requires a thorough examination of multiple space arrangements.13 Although not all space governance arrangements are expected to tackle orbital debris, advocates of polycentric governance anticipate that various decision-making centers would engage in norm experimentation on the issue of orbital debris, steering the system as a whole toward greater sustainability.
-One of the most ambitious empirical efforts to date to map these norms was undertaken by the American Institute of Aeronautics and Astronautics (AIAA), analyzing "76 space governance documents" (Oltrogge and Christensen 2020: 435).
+It is well known that some institutional arrangements, like the 1967 Outer Space Treaty, do not explicitly address space debris, whereas others, such as the UN Space Debris Mitigation Guidelines, do.
+However, assessing the emergence of norms at the system level requires a thorough examination of multiple space arrangements.12 Although not all space governance arrangements are expected to tackle orbital debris, advocates of polycentric governance anticipate that various decisionmaking centers would engage in norm experimentation on the issue of orbital debris, steering the system as a whole toward greater sustainability.
+One of the most ambitious empirical efforts to date to map these norms was undertaken by the American Institute of Aeronautics and Astronautics (AIAA), analyzing "76 space governance documents" (Oltrogge and Christensen 2020, 435).
 However, this AIAA study covers only a small fraction of all publicly available arrangements.

-To fill this gap, we conducted a content analysis of the 1,108 space arrangements in force in 2020; these arrangements are all those used in the network analysis above that are also available in full text.
+To fill this gap, we conducted a content analysis of 1,108 space arrangements in force in 2020 and for which the full text was available.
 We analyzed this collection of arrangements to identify various sustainability norms relevant to the governance of orbital debris.
-We grouped these norms into ten categories: 1) declarations that the sustainable use of space is an objective; 2) definitions of debris; 3) commitments to mitigate debris; 4) procedures for debris monitoring; 5) protocols for on-orbit emergencies; 6) statements regarding liability in the event of collision; 7) commitments to debris removal; 8) commitments to conduct debris-related research; 9) general commitment to cooperate in debris management; 10) and reference to multilateral institutions involved in debris management (see codebook in Appendix 1).
+We grouped these norms into ten categories: declarations that the sustainable use of space is an objective, definitions of debris, commitments to mitigate debris, procedures for debris monitoring, protocols for on-orbit emergencies, statements regarding liability in the event of collision, commitments to debris removal, commitments to conduct debrisrelated research, a general commitment to cooperate in debris management, and reference to multilateral institutions involved in debris management (see the codebook in Supplementary Appendix 1).